 4 minute read

-There are loads of articles on the web telling you that Thai food culture is just about street food snacking and spicy dishes.
+There are loads of articles on the web telling you that Thai food culture is just about street food snacking and spicy flavors.
 There is no denying, it’s all true.
-However, the true essence of Thai food culture goes deeper than that.
+However, the true essence of Thai food culture goes way beyond that.
 It lies in the bond between the Thais’ passion for food and their strongly developed sense of social society.
-Don’t worry, I won’t get all philosophical on you.
+Don’t worry, this is not a philosophical article.
 Let me explain.